Online Synchronous Teaching and Learning

 Feeling daunted by the prospect of delivering teaching and learning to module cohorts online?
 These tips for online synchronous delivery (file download) will help you design, deliver and reflect on sessions.

-Colleagues planning this type of delivery may also be interested in the Teaching Approaches Menu developed by Hallam.
-Whilst not specifically geared towards the online synchronous context, it offers a comprehensive list of teaching approaches and technologies to support their delivery.
+Whilst not specifically geared towards the online synchronous context, the Teaching Approaches Menu developed by Hallam provides a detailed list of teaching approaches and technologies to support their delivery.
 Many of these can be successfully applied to the context of online synchronous delivery.